marthijnm/repit-support/manual.md

 5. Optionally enter **Notes**, such as a machine setting or a reminder you want to see during workouts.
 6. Tap **Save**.

+You can also create an exercise directly while editing a template.
+See [Create a missing exercise while editing a template](#create-a-missing-exercise-while-editing-a-template).

 <!-- > **Screenshot 03 — New exercise:** Show a sample exercise name, the selected primary muscle group, selected secondary groups, a short equipment-setting note, and Save. -->

 ![New exercise](screenshots/screenshot-03-New-exercise.png)